-Ask your young person what they think is meant by ‘active listening’ (being able to take in information and recall it).
-Active listening requires giving 100% focus, maintaining eye contact, checking understanding by asking clarifying questions and using non-verbal cues such as nods or gestures.
-All these behaviours show the person talking that you’re engaged with what they’re saying and taking it in.
+It means giving 100% focus, maintaining eye contact, checking understanding by asking questions and using non-verbal cues, such as nods or gestures.
+All these behaviours show the person talking that you’re listening to what they’re saying and taking it in.

 Blue shoes, red ball, green rabbit, blue beetle, green unicorn, orange key, yellow socks, pink paper, green sphere, black plate